zouharvi/SlowAlign/meta/REPORT.md

 French:  [0.1], [0.29], [0.7], [0.08, 0.0001], [0.76], [0.0]
 ```

 The `dic` configuration is heavily dependent (up to `+10` AER) on the data used.
-The data size: 3.1k vs 0.6M sentences for TildeMODEL and Europarl for Czech plays a major role.
-And simply the domain, since for French, the data sizes were 5.1M and 2.1M for TildeMODEL and Europarl.
-In both cases (and also in comparison to DGT and EUBookshop), Europarl yielded consistently better results.
+The performance is affected by the dictionary size and mostly by the domain.
+This is demonstrated by Europarl dictionary vastly outperforming TildeMODEL for Czech (0.6M vs 3.1k sentences).
+For German, the smaller in-domain dictionary of Europarl outperformed TildeMODEL (2M vs. 4.3M sentences).
+DGT and EUBookshop had lower performance in comparison to Europarl possibly due to either smaller size or unfitting domains.

 ## Parameter Transfer